What to Know About Sampling for the Community Air Screen Program

 - The actual sampling takes 1 hour.

-- Someone should stay with each canister while the sample is being collected.
+- Someone should stay with each canister while the air sample is being collected.

-- If 5 canister samples are being collected over a five-day period of time, it will be necessary for the participant to spend 1 hour with each sample.
+- If 4 canister samples are being collected over a four-day period of time, it will be necessary for the participant to spend 1 hour with each sample.

 - Some time is involved in receiving and returning the canister back either to the local DEC regional office or the area UPS office.